 Communication is key:

 - Communicate early and regularly so employees know what is expected

 - Posters can be effective in raising awareness of your survey

 - QR codes can be added to posters for launching the URL needed to log into the survey, especially when employees are taking the survey from their own devices.
 Note that Peakon does not generate QR codes.
 These can be created using a QR generator.
 From an iOS device, the camera can be opened where the code and associated survey URL will be detected.

 - Provide printed instructions that cover how to login, how to leave a comment, or skip to the next question.
 It’s a good idea to also include Admin/HR contact details in case employees are unsure of their Employee number/ID or need their unique code

 - Save the URL to the survey login page on the desktop or in the browser

-- Integrating Peakon into new employee onboarding where they receive information about Peakon, their survey login code/details, the survey cadence and what to expect. both the experience and how action planning
+- Integrating Peakon into new employee onboarding where they receive information about Peakon, their survey login code/details, the survey cadence and what to expect.

 Involve site managers and senior leaders:

-- To drive employee participation and commitment, site manager are key as they can ensure employees are given time to participate.
+- To drive employee participation and commitment, site managers are key as they can ensure employees are given time to participate.
 They are also a point of contact once the survey results are ready to be shared with employees.